alt-romes/alt-romes.github.io/posts/2026-04-01-running-out-of-disk-space-on-launch.md

 ---

-title: "Running out of Disk Space on Launch"
+title: "Running out of Disk Space in Production"

 tags: systems
 description: "A tale about misconfiguring nginx, from adventures in production"